Civilization state

-A civilization state, or civilizational state, is a country that represents not just a historical territory, ethnolinguistic group, or body of governance, but a unique civilization in its own right.
+A civilization state, or civilizational state, is a country that aims to represent not just a historical territory, ethnolinguistic group, or body of governance, but a unique civilization in its own right.
 It is distinguished from the concept of a nation state by describing a country's dominant sociopolitical modes as constituting a category larger than a single nation.
 When classifying states as civilization states, emphasis is often placed on a country's historical continuity and cultural unity across a large geographic region.

-The term was first coined in the 1990s as a way to describe China, but has also been used to describe nations such as Egypt, Russia, India, Turkey, and the United States.

-The term has been popularized by Bruno Maçães in a series of essays since 2018.